diwic/dbus-rs/dbus-codegen/README.md

 myCrossroads.insert("/", &[token], myData);
 ```

+Where myData must be of a type that implements `OrgExampleTest`.

 ## Server side - dbus-tree

  * A method will be generated, which you can call to get a `tree::Interface`, like this: